evacaribbean/Blog/README.md

 <br>

-...and when calling risky methods they have to be surrounded with try-catch block (just as with imports, the IDE will also give suggestions on try-catch blocks and throws clauses).
+Finally.
+When calling risky methods they have to be surrounded with try-catch blocks (the IDE will also give suggestions on try-catch blocks and throws clauses).
 As the Java code can be allright, even without an ok connection.

 ``` javascript
         ...